 Know you need to get into email marketing, but not sure what comes after you create your first freebie?
 I can help with that.
-In this post, you’ll learn all about what a welcome sequence is, why you need one, and how to get started.
-Let’s get to it, shall we?
+In this post, you’ll learn all about what a welcome sequence is, and why you need one Let’s get to it, shall we?

 A welcome sequence is a series of emails that you send new subscribers in an effort to help them get to know you and your brand better.
 As I mentioned in my previous post How To Grow Your Email List With A Lead Magnet, sending a new subscriber your freebie and then never speaking to them again is like ghosting someone after a first date and expecting them to still like you and welcome you into their home.

-Because while, yes, I love everyone on my email list, and I get a great deal of joy from sending them a weekly newsletter every Tuesday morning, I’d be lying if I said my ultimate goal wasn’t to make more people aware of my services, get them to buy my SEO guide, encourage them to book a strategy call, or to create an engaged audience to launch my eventual course to.
+Because while, yes, I love everyone on my email list, and I get a great deal of joy from sending them a weekly newsletter every Tuesday morning, I’d be lying if I said my ultimate goal wasn’t to make more people aware of my services, encourage them to book a strategy call, or to create an engaged audience to launch my eventual course to.
 I’m not out here sending weekly newsletters for my health.

 (Although, if I do say so myself, the Tuesday Table of Contents is pretty fun, and I would definitely miss it I didn’t write it every week.)